eclipse-che4z/che-che4z-lsp-for-cobol/README.md

    - You can use [Glob](https://www.npmjs.com/package/glob) wildcards, such as * to substitute one whole level of the path.
 For example, specifying the path `*/copybooks` searches all subfolders named "copybooks" in  subfolders of your workspace root, while the path `copybooks/*` searches all subfolders one level below the `copybooks` folder in the workspace root.
 For more information on available wildcards, see the [Glob Primer](https://www.npmjs.com/package/glob#Glob-Primer)
    - The folders are searched in the order they are listed, or in alphabetical order if multiple paths are indexed by a wildcard.
 If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
 4. (Optional) Under **Cpy-manager: Copybook-extensions**, specify the file extensions used for your copybooks.
 The default supported file extensions are `.cpy` and `.copy`.
-5. Open a program or project.
+5. Open a file or folder.
    Copybook support features are now enabled.

 If you specify your copybook folders using absolute paths or paths containing `../` or `./`, the copybook folders are not watched for changes.
 You might need to resolve names of recently added copybooks in your code manually.